 Understanding Your Framework

 Lastly, you may consider moving through the course with your peers.
 This will allow you to benefit from social construction of the new content through rich discussions and develop a common understanding within teams, departments and schools.
-No matter your approach or the pace you take, developing a deeper understanding of cognitive engagement and related instructional strategies is the main purpose of the course.
+No matter your approach or the pace you take, developing a deeper understanding of assessment and feedback and related instructional strategies is the main purpose of the course.

 - Deconstruct your teacher evaluation rubric, leading to a deeper understanding of the expectations for teacher and student actions, behaviors and dispositions